helloflask/flask-ckeditor/README.md

     {{ ckeditor.config(custom_config="uiColor: '#9AB8F3'") }}

-Keep it mind the The proper syntax for each option is ``configuration name : configuration value``.
+Keep it mind that the proper syntax for each option is ``configuration name : configuration value``.
 You can use comma to separate multiple key-value pairs.
 See the list of available configuration settings on [CKEditor documentation](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR.config>).